 On January 24, 2023, SoundHound AI pre-announced preliminary 2022 results with revenue of approximately \$31 million and gross margins in excess of 70%.
 In line with the Company's 2022 initiatives to invest in go-to-market capabilities and development activities related to current and future applications, SoundHound AI also anticipates increases in operating expenses and net loss in 2022 compared to 2021.
-Q4 2022 net loss is anticipated to be roughly in line with the previous two quarters in 2022 and in the range of approximately \$30 million to \$32 million.
-The preliminary unaudited financial and other results are subject to revision in connection with the Company's financial closing procedures, including the Company's audit committee's reviews, and finalization of the Company's consolidated financial statements and related notes and the completion of the audit for the year ended December 31, 2022, additional adjustments to the preliminary estimated financial information presented above may be identified.
+Q4 2022 net loss is anticipated to be roughly in line with the previous two quarters in 2022.
+The preliminary unaudited financial and other results are subject to revision in connection with the Company's financial closing procedures, including the Company's audit committee's reviews, and finalization of the Company's consolidated financial statements for the year ended December 31, 2022.
+During the preparation of the Company's consolidated financial statements and related notes and the completion of the audit for the year ended December 31, 2022, additional adjustments to the preliminary estimated financial information presented above may be identified.
 Actual results for the periods reported may differ from these preliminary results.